 Back in 2015 I wrote a song about my flying instructor.

-Finally in 2019 I decided to give up microlight flying.
+In 2019 I gave up microlight flying.
 I just couldn’t justify burning fossil fuel for fun in the middle of a Climate Crisis.

 What goes around comes around